tarantool/doc/doc/reference/reference_lua/datetime/datetime_object.rst

     ..  method:: format( ['convension_specifications'] )

         Convert the standard ``datetime`` object presentation into a formatted string.
-        The convension specifications are the same as in the `FreeBSD strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__.
+        The formatting convension specifications are the same as in the `FreeBSD strftime <https://www.freebsd.org/cgi/man.cgi?query=strftime&sektion=3>`__.
-        Additional convension for nanoseconds is `%f` which also allows the modifier to control the output precision of fractional part (see example below).
+        Additional convension for nanoseconds is `%f` which also allows a modifier to control the output precision of fractional part: `%5f` (see the example below).
+        If no arguments are set for the method, the default convensions are used: `'%FT%T.%f%z'` (see the example below).

-        :param string convension_specifications: [TBD]
+        :param string convension_specifications: string consisting of zero or more conversion specifications and ordinary characters

-        :return: string with the formatted date and time information [TBD]
+        :return: string with the formatted date and time information
         :rtype: string

         **Example:**